Dressing (medicine): Medical uses

 Ultimately, the aim of a dressing is to promote healing of the wound by providing a sterile, breathable and moist environment that facilitates granulation and epithelialization.
 This will then reduce the risk of infection, help the wound heal more quickly, and reduce scarring.

 Types

-Historically, dressings were made of a piece of material, usually a cloth, but the use of cobwebs, dung, leaves and honey have also been described.

-However, modern dressings include dry or impregnated gauze, plastic films, gels, foams, hydrocolloids, alginates, hydrogels, and polysaccharide pastes, granules and beads.
-They all provide different physical environments suited to different wounds:
+Modern dressings include dry or impregnated gauze, plastic films, gels, foams, hydrocolloids, hydrogels, and alginates.
+They provide different physical environments suited to different wounds: